 14. Steam clean the microwave with lemon

 Microwave oven interiors get covered in baked on food splatters.
+And for the amount we use them it's surprising how not everyone knows how to clean a microwave properly...
 The best course of action (obvs) is to wipe the inside of yours every time you've used it, and to invest in a microwave food cover, which will be easy to pop in the dishwasher.

 But failing that... cut up a couple of lemons, stick them in a bowl of hot water and zap them on high for three or four minutes until they produce a lemony steam.
 Leave the door shut for the entire time, then repeat the zapping.
 Leave to sit again, then open up the door and simply wipe off the loosened food.

 You might need soapy water here to clean up any extra grease, then rinse and allow to dry with the door open.
 Bonus?
 Your kitchen will smell pleasingly lemony, too.

 15. Clean a fridge quickly